Christina11010/Christina11010/README.md

 # 💫 About me
 🕸️ Freelance web developer
-👩🏻‍💻 3 years of self-taught programming experience
-👩🏻‍🎓 Current Master of IT student (specialize in AI) with BA degree in Psychology at the University of Melbourne in Australia
-👾 Strong passion for problem-solving and track record of delivering high-quality work on time
+👩🏻‍🎓 Current Master of IT student with BA degree in Psychology at the University of Melbourne 👾 Strong passion for problem-solving and track record of delivering high-quality work on time
 📧 How to reach me: [Email](christina0606yy@gmail.com) or [LinkedIn](https://www.linkedin.com/in/christina-yuan-39bb3416b/)